Chicago Pride Parade: Background

 The 2011 parade included 250 entries and was attended by over 800,000 spectators, almost double the previous year, causing massive overcrowding and resulted in a reorganization of the parade route for the 2012 parade.
-Starting in 2013 the Chicago Pride Parade has reached over one million people each year, and the number continues to grow.
+Starting in 2013 the Chicago Pride Parade had reached over one million people each year, and the number continues to grow.

-In October 2019, Richard Pfeiffer, director of the Parade since 1974, died.
+In October 2019, Richard Pfeiffer, director of the Parade since 1974, passed away.

 The parade was cancelled in 2020 due to the COVID-19 pandemic.
 The 2021 parade was postponed to October 3, 2021, in the hopes that an in-person parade could be held.
-Due to Delta variant, on September 3, 2021, the parade was cancelled once again due to COVID-19.
-Organizers aim for the event to return in 2022 with its original scheduling.
+Due to the Delta variant, the 2021 parade was cancelled.
+The 2022 and 2023 pride parade continued with its original scheduling under the direction of Pfeiffer’s husband, Tim Frye.

+The 2024 parade marched with a new start time (11 a.m.), shorter route and 150 entries as the city sought to lessen its strain on various Chicago departments during a busy summer packed with other large-scale events, including the Democratic National Convention.
+Fortune Feimster was the 2024 grand marshal and the parade theme was Pride is Power.

+On October 27, 2024, the City of Chicago recognized long-time parade coordinator Richard Pfeiffer with an honorary street sign "Rich Pfeiffer Parade Way" at the northwest corner of Belmont Avenue and North Halsted Street along the parade's route in Lake View, Chicago.